9 Days London Itinerary on and off the Beaten Path

 They were fundamental elements of my first visits to London about 20 years ago when I was a teenager and only wanted to hang out in the most crowded and touristy area.

-I just wanted to go back to that place (physical and mental) and see what it has become, what I felt about it after so many years, and the memory it would have brought to my mind.
+I just wanted to go back to that place (physical and mental) and see what it has become, what I felt about it after so many years, and the memories it would have brought to my mind.

 After dinner, we called it a night and headed back to our Airbnb place.